-This combination of cauliflower, garbanzo beans and coriander works well in this richy flavored winter soup.
+This combination of cauliflower, garbanzo beans, and coriander works well in this richly flavored winter soup.

 - 1 head cauliflower, cut coarsely

 - 4 tablespoons olive oil

 - Salt and freshly ground black pepper